 Fewer people are reading today, and there’s more competition to sell your book than ever, especially if you are a self-published author.
 Why do I write?
 Not only is writing an absolute passion of mine, I write to entertain and hopefully educate while at it.
 Writing is also, sort of, a therapy for me.
 I am given the opportunity to express myself, and can also vent through the different characters I develop, also sweep up ideas of my mind into orderly thoughts and hopefully provoke change.
 Many of my characters are developed around society’s social ills and controversial issues, therefore allowing me a persuasive voice to get those points across.

+No one will trust you to publish a book until you have published a book.
 The role of the self-publisher is to produce a book that reads, looks and feels like any book from a major publisher.
 A quality book needs content editing, copyediting, layout and production, cover design and an ISBN (a unique tracking number for your book that identifies a title’s edition).
 Then, marketing and distribution!
 Oh, and accounting!
 You wear many hats.

 As a writer/publisher—the obligation, that is, is double the pleasure; double the load!
 Writing is challenging, and getting it from manuscript into a book is even more challenging.
 Being a writer/publisher is like assuming the roles of mother and doctor at the same time—giving birth and doing the delivering yourself.
 You work very hard.
 You work long hours.
 But this is my passion.
 I love what I do and enjoy doing it.
 So, I approach every writing project as a labor of love and every book, a new baby.

 Is all this hard work actually worth it?
 For me, YES!
 The reward is immeasurable!
-It’s almost not financial, but the reward lies in validation, appreciation and a sense of worth.
+It’s almost not financial, but the reward lies invalidation, appreciation and a sense of worth.
 When the readers fall in love with your creative world and its characters, the admiration is priceless.
 Money is important, of course, since it is a source of income.
 But it’s the readers that motivate me to keep writing.

-If you are thinking about writing a book, or publishing one, or both, do not do it for financial gain.
+If you are thinking about writing a book or publishing one, or both, do not do it for financial gain.
 Financial success is far from reality (some writers do gain financial rewards), but that should never be the reason for writing or getting published.
 The journey is wonderfully challenging, so no matter what, never give up and… be encouraged.